Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `Update-AzSentinelDataConnector`

-- No longer has output type 'Microsoft.Azure.Commands.SecurityInsights.Models.DataConnectors.PSSentinelDataConnector'.
+- No longer has output type 'PSSentinelDataConnector'.
 - No longer supports the parameter 'DataConnectorId' and no alias was found for the original parameter name.
-- No longer supports the type 'Microsoft.Azure.Commands.SecurityInsights.Models.DataConnectors.PSSentinelDataConnector' for parameter 'InputObject'.
+- No longer supports the type 'PSSentinelDataConnector' for parameter 'InputObject'.
 - No longer supports the parameter 'ResourceId' and no alias was found for the original parameter name.
 - No longer supports the parameter 'AwsRoleArn' and no alias was found for the original parameter name.
 - No longer supports the parameter 'Logs' and no alias was found for the original parameter name.